MetaMask/mm-docs-v2/wallet/how-to/use-sdk/unity.md

 ### 1. Configure build settings

-In order to build the SDK, configure the following settings in your Unity editor according to your development platform:
+To build the SDK, configure the following settings in your Unity editor according to your development platform:

 - iOS: